 ACL injury is commonly seen after sporting injuries i.e. football, rugby, tennis, skiing, snowboarding, badminton, netball, etc. However, it is not uncommon for ACL to be injured during day-to-day activities.

 Knee joint often swells up soon such an injury.
 It is often difficult to carry on with the sporting activity.
-Weight bearing on the affected leg can be difficult for few days.
+Weight-bearing on the affected leg can be difficult for a few days.

 Early clinical assessment by a specialist knee surgeon is recommended for patients with suspected knee ligamentous injury.

 During the initial consultation, diagnosis is established by thorough history taking and appropriate clinical examination.
 X-rays are often taken to rule out any bony injury.
 MRI scans help confirm the clinical diagnosis.
-Initial management in most cases includes physiotherapy, splintage, advice regarding exercises and analgesia.
+Initial management in most cases includes physiotherapy, splinting, advice regarding exercises, and analgesia.

 During subsequent review/follow up with the specialist, if there are symptoms/signs of knee instability, surgical reconstruction of ACL can be considered.

-The torn ligament is reconstructed generally using auto grafts (tissue from patient’s own body).
-ACL can be reconstructed using hamstring tendons or using part of patellar tendon with a piece of bone on either side.
+The torn ligament is reconstructed generally using autografts (tissue from the patient’s own body).
+ACL can be reconstructed using hamstring tendons or using part of the patellar tendon with a piece of bone on either side.
 Results from both these techniques are reproducible and excellent.
-However, the use of patellar tendon is associated with risk of anterior knee pain (pain in front of the knee) due to the scar.
-For this reason, use of hamstrings to reconstruct ACL is widely regarded as the gold standard.
+However, the use of the patellar tendon is associated with the risk of anterior knee pain (pain in front of the knee) due to the scar.
+For this reason, the use of hamstrings to reconstruct ACL is widely regarded as the gold standard.
 I routinely use hamstring tendons to reconstruct ACL.
 I occasionally use patellar tendon graft in specific circumstances.

-The surgery in my hands is an all-arthroscopic technique (entire procedure carried out with key hole procedure).
+The surgery in my hands is an all-arthroscopic technique (an entire procedure carried out with keyhole procedure).
 This facilitates early rehabilitation and speedy recovery

 You will be allowed to fully weight bear on the leg using crutches.
 You can start weaning off the crutches generally after 2 to 3 weeks.
 No splint is necessary.
 Driving can be recommenced as soon as independent mobility is achieved.